apache/spark/docs/streaming-programming-guide.md

 ***

-## Input DStreams
+## Input DStreams and Receivers
-Input DStreams are DStreams representing the stream of raw data received from streaming sources.
+Input DStreams are DStreams representing the stream of input data received from streaming sources.
 Spark Streaming has two categories of streaming sources.

 - *Basic sources*: Sources directly available in the StreamingContext API.
 Example: file systems, socket connections, and Akka actors.
 - *Advanced sources*: Sources like Kafka, Flume, Kinesis, Twitter, etc. are available through extra utility classes.
 These require linking against extra dependencies as discussed in the [linking](#linking) section.
+In this section, we will first discuss these different sources and then elaborate on what are Receivers and how they are run.

 Every input DStream (except file stream) is associated with a single [Receiver](api/scala/index.html#org.apache.spark.streaming.receiver.Receiver) object which receives the data from a source and stores it in Spark's memory for processing.
 So every input DStream receives a single stream of data.
 Note that in a streaming application, you can create multiple input DStreams to receive multiple streams of data in parallel.
 This is discussed later in the [Performance Tuning](#level-of-parallelism-in-data-receiving) section.